zflat/xmlim/docs/watch.md

 ## `xmlim watch dir DIR`

-Watches all *.xml documents in the directory and generates a new diagram when a file changes
+Find all XML files in DIR and watch them for changes.

 ```
 USAGE